derekzhang79/identity-frontend/CONTRIBUTING.md

 Pixel fallbacks for `rem` units are added with PostCSS automatically via the [cssnext](http://cssnext.io/) plugin.
-Vendor prefixes for "Modern" CSS are also automatically added via PostCSS and cssnext with autoprefixer.
+Vendor prefixes for "Modern" CSS are also automatically added via PostCSS and `cssnext` with `autoprefixer`.

 ### Multi-Variant Tests